vishalmhjn/scopus_caller/README.md

 ## Installation

 1. Create a virtual environment to install all packages in and activate the environment:
-   _(Make sure you are in the parent folder of this project)_

    ```sh
    # create an environment called scopuscaller in this project